Where To Stay in Iceland: A Regional Guide to the Best Stays

 Visitors seeking a deluxe room can find one at Isafjordur Torg Hotel, which also has standard rooms for those seeking comfort but not luxury.

-Hotels similar to this can be found at Patreksfjordur, such as the Fosshotel Westfjords, which has a mix of standard and superior rooms.
+You can find similar hotels at Patreksfjordur, such as the Fosshotel Westfjords, which has a mix of standard and superior rooms.

-Information on which roads are open can be found on the website of the Icelandic Road Administration.
+You can find information on which roads are open on the Icelandic Road Administration website.

 Where To Stay In the Snaefellsnes Peninsula

-Like the Westfjords, the Snaefellsnes Peninsula is sometimes overlooked by travelers.
-It's often referred to as a microcosm of the rest of Iceland due to the diverse amount of dramatic scenery concentrated in just one strip of land 56 miles (90 kilometers) long.
+Like the Westfjords, travelers sometimes overlook the Snaefellsnes peninsula.
+It's often referred to as Iceland in miniature due to the diverse amount of dramatic scenery concentrated in just one strip of land 56 miles (90 kilometers) long.

 The largest town in the region is Stykkisholmur, which is a solid option for your stay in the region.
 You have plenty of Stykkisholmur accommodations to choose from, such as the cozy Hotel Egilsen.